mkdatz/Political-Polarization/README.md

 ## NLPTags File

 The NLPTags file gives a listing of the hashtags that we searched for using Twint.
+Not all tags are included at this  time, and more will be added in the coming days.